zenml-io/zenml/src/zenml/integrations/README.md

 ### 4. Create the implementation(s)

-Each Integration can have implementations for multiple zenml components.
+Each Integration can have implementations for multiple ZenML components.
-Generally the outside repo structure `src/zenml/<stack-component>/<base-component-impl.py` is reflected inside the integration folder: `integrations/<name-of-integration>/<stack-component>/<custom-component-impl.py`
+Generally the outer repository structure `src/zenml/<stack-component>/<base-component-impl.py` is reflected inside the integration folder: `integrations/<name-of-integration>/<stack-component>/<custom-component-impl.py`